laurido/Evolutionary_Thinking_2024/handin_1/README.md

 ### 1. Primates

 1.1.
 Reproduce the NJ and UPGMA trees from the Nei and Kumar book (Fig 1).
+Besides the screenshot of the parameters i ticked branch length and put precision to three

 <img src="Fig2.png" width="50%">